Jatin-R-Puthran/zomato-clone/README.md

 # JRP-zomato-clone

-The Project aim to implement a clone of Zomato's Official Website.
+The Project aims to implement a clone of Zomato's Official Website.

 Technologies used : HTML5, CSS3